DreamworldSolutions/dw-input/README.md

 Triggers `value-changed` event on value change.

+## Methods

+- focus - Focuses the input

+- selectText - Selected input's text

+- validate - Call this to validate input.
+Returns false if value is invalid.

+- formattedValueGetter - This function invokes on blur.
+Returned  value by this will be set as a input's value. e.g. formattedValueGetter(value) {return value.toFixed(2)}

+- formattedValueGetter - This function invokes on focus.
+Returned value by this will be set as a input's value

 ## Theme
 Configure color of the icon using `--icon-fill-color` css variable.

 #### Example css to change icon color

 ```html
 dw-input{
 --icon-fill-color: green;